frontierdigital/sheriff-azure-devops-extension/overview.md

 ## About

-This is an Azure DevOps extension that provides tasks for installing and running [Sheriff](https://github.com/frontierhq/sheriff), a command line tool to manage Microsoft Entra Privileged Identity Management (Microsoft Entra PIM) using desired state configuration.
+This is an Azure DevOps extension that provides tasks for installing and running [Sheriff](https://frontierhq.com/products/sheriff), a command line tool to configure and operate Microsoft Entra Privileged Identity Management (PIM) in automation.

 ## Usage